kittengrid/agent/README.md

 # KittenGrid Agent Configuration

 The KittenGrid agent uses a YAML configuration file to define services that should be managed.
-By default, the agent looks for `kittengrid.yml` in the current directory.
+By default, the agent looks for `kittengrid.yml` or `kittengrid.yaml` in the current directory.

 ## Configuration File Structure